linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 9/Week 9-Information Risks and (International) Accounting Differences, Platform Businesses.md

  - Compare FCF and "Operating cash flow" (which is constructed like a FCF)

 ## WHICH VIEW DOES THE EVIDENCE SUPPORT?
- - Evidence that non‐GAAP earnings often have higher relevance for [[Week 2 Fundamentals Of Forecasting|forecasting]] than GAAP earnings
+ - Evidence that non‐GAAP earnings often have higher relevance for [forecasting](../Week%202/Week%202%20Fundamentals%20Of%20Forecasting.md) than GAAP earnings
  - Makes sense:
 	- Stripping out one‐time charges should be useful
 	- Most companies intend to inform investors,  i.e.,  help them understand their numbers